Enrichment & Learning Center

 Our Enrichment & Learning Center

 We ask that dogs wishing to attend our programs first visit for a meet and greet.
 We want to be sure your dog will be comfortable in this environment and with us!
 This also gives you a chance to see the campus and meet some of your dog's potential "classmates".

 Your dog must be well socialized with dogs and people.
 If you have a dog that is aggressive with other dogs or people, they will not enjoy their time here.
-Dogs that display guarding or possessive behavior are not able to attend for the safety of themselves and others.
+Dogs that display guarding or possessive behavior may not able to attend for the safety of themselves and others.
 Guarding behavior can be unpredictable and can result in injury to other dogs.
 If we notice guarding behavior in a dog enrolled in class we reserve the right to dismiss the dog from class immediately.
 If your dog decides this is not a program he or she would enjoy, we will happily work with you on providing games and activities your less-social or introvert dog will enjoy with you at home, because ALL dogs deserve and benefit from enrichment!